What is Pakistan's pathway to limit global warming to 1.5°C?

 Fuel shares refer only to energy demand of the sector.
 Deployment of synthetic fuels is not represented in these pathways.

-The Deep Electrification pathway best captures the falling costs of renewables.
-This pathway would see the transition from biomass to renewables in the buildings sector accelerate around 2025.
+The Deep Electrification pathway best captures the falling costs of renewables, increasing the electricity use for the sector coupled with renewables.
 By 2040, electricity is projected to constitute two-thirds of the buildings’ energy mix, surging to 94% by 2050.

 Pakistan's buildings sector direct CO₂ emissions (from energy demand)